paypal/skipto/README.md

 * [Functional Accessibility Evaluator (FAE)](https://fae.disability.illinois.edu/)
 * [Study Abroad Program for College of Education](https://studyabroad.education.illinois.edu)

-NOTE: Popup menu button is available through configuration of SkipTo when it is loaded
+NOTE: Popup menu button option is available through configuration of SkipTo when it is loaded.

 ## How it works